submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 2) Open `src/content/releases/_index.en.md` and make changes.

-3) Commit the changes, create a pull request, and have it reviewed and merged.
+3) Commit your changes, create a pull request, and have it reviewed.

 Alternatively you can edit the file and create a pull request directly on GitHub [here](https://github.com/submariner-io/submariner-website/edit/devel/src/content/community/releases/_index.en.md)